 (b) Every licensee, shall, before employing any person in connection with the licensed gaming operation, ascertain that such person holds a valid work permit issued in accordance with this regulation, and shall cause his employment records to reflect such fact.
 No work permit shall be effective for more than three (3) years from the date of issue.
 A permit may be issued for a period of less than three (3) years within the discretion of the Executive Director.
-A work permit expires unless renewed within ten (10) days after a change of place of employment as a gaming employee, or if the holder is unemployed as a gaming employee within the jurisdiction of the Mississippi Gaming Commission for more than ninety (90) days.
-The ninety (90) day period shall be tolled upon the opening of an investigation pursuant to Rule 11.5 herein into alleged violations of The Gaming Control Act or other applicable law, with said tolling period to conclude upon final disposition of said investigation, including revocation of the affected work permit.
-Complete renewal applications must be received by the Mississippi Gaming Commission at least sixty (60) days prior to the date of expiration of an employee's existing work permit.
+A work permit expires unless renewed within ten (10) days after a change of place of employment, or if the holder is unemployed as a gaming employee within the jurisdiction of the Mississippi Gaming Commission for more than ninety (90) days.
+Complete renewal applications must be received by the Mississippi Gaming Commission at least thirty (30) days prior to the date of expiration of an employee's existing work permit.

 (c) Every gaming employee shall keep his work permit on his person and available for inspection at all times when actively engaged in the conduct of gaming operations.
-The employee must wear a name badge while on duty identifying the employees common name, casino name and job title if in a supervisory position.

-(d) Each work permit holder shall report any arrest and/or criminal charges and convictionfinal dispositions to the Mississippi Gaming Commission within ten (10) days after such conviction or arrest or other disposition.
+(d) Each work permit holder shall report any arrest or conviction to the Mississippi Gaming Commission within ten (10) days after such conviction or arrest.